ton-society/the-open-league/seasons/S7_defi_scores.md

 * UQCTd7dmlSgjcjVbWPOcldoeXBgP6NmZcRnpQIWliobe3xk5
 * UQAIXBvCyFYdTTXdjgNec5vy-9Tjnqsw_lJ-RFJyA25Mr9M8

+### Memepads

+Volume includes trades extracted from [TONFun events](https://github.com/re-doubt/ton-etl/blob/main/parser/parsers/message/tonfun.py) for projects: TONPump by HOT Wallet, Blum, BigPump by PocketFi, Wagmi.
+USD value is calculated as a product of trade amount and price of TON at the time of trade.

 Full list of volume generating transaction and eligible users could be obtained using [the following query](sql/s7_defi_volume.sql).